Driving the Alaska Highway: FAQ

 Drive what you want to drive, just make sure it is mechanically sound with good tires (and a spare).
-Typically you'll see all sorts of vehicles traveling the Alaska Highway in summer, from bicycles, motorcycles and compact cars to pop-up trailers, motorhomes, 5th-wh eelers towing passenger cars and plenty of trucks, big and small.
+You will see all sorts of vehicles traveling the Alaska Highway in summer, from bicycles, motorcycles, vintage and compact cars to pop-up trailers, motorhomes, 5th-wheelers towing passenger cars and plenty of trucks, big and small.

-The MILEPOST field editors have driven a variety of vehicles on road logging trips, from a VW Eurovan to a Saturn, Subaru wagon, Honda CRV, Pontiac Grand Am pulling a Little Guy trailer, and a 28-foot Class C motorhome.
+The MILEPOST field editors have driven a variety of vehicles on road logging trips, from a VW Eurovan to a Saturn, Subaru wagon, Honda CRV and Pontiac Grand Am pulling a small trailer, to a 28-foot Class C motorhome.
 Field editors out of the Anchorage office currently drive a truck/camper.

 4) What do I need to know about crossing the border?